ariyaths/remodel/Magic-8-Ball_PRIVACY_POLICY.md

 # Privacy Policy

-This privacy policy governs your use of the software application Magic 8 Ball (“Application”) for mobile devices that was created by Harihara Sujit Nair.
+This privacy policy governs your use of the software application "Take Decisions for the Future" a.k.a.
+Magic 8 Ball (“Application”) for mobile devices that was created by Harihara Sujit Nair.
 This app can help take decisions for the future, it is better than using a coin flip.

 ## What information does the Application obtain and how is it used?